 What I don’t want

 Now the first months have passed.
 I have made the first experiences, first readers are coming back regularly, and some even comment on my articles.
 To be honest, I’m happy with the way things are right now.
 At the same time, I have started to look at the options a blog offers.
 I see other blogs that I regularly visit from a different perspective.
-I recognize the work behind it and the patience and dedication of the authors.
+I recognize the work behind it and the authors’ patience and dedication.

 On the other hand, I also saw many nonsenses and people who were looking for quick money.
 All this has helped me to orientate myself a bit better and to structure my goals.
 Above all, I now know what I don’t want to achieve with the TEV Blog.

 I don’t want to sell anything

 Firstly I don’t want to sell anything.
 It took some time to gain this insight.
 In the beginning, you read so much and want to do everything right.
 But then you realize that in the end, it is all about one thing.
 Selling.
 This track is not for the TEV Blog and me.

 Besides, I have a comfortable situation.
 As a lawyer, I make good money, get some dividends per month, and have a somewhat (very) small extra income with my stock analyses.
 So I don’t want to push the blog towards making money.
 I don’t need another source of income.
 I mean, why would I?
 I think it is a big misconception to assume that multiple sources of income are automatically better.
 If I wanted to maximize my profit, I would put more time and effort into my analyses or focus on my career in the corporate world.
 This blog is far too small to get rich from.
 To be honest, I am also unpleasantly touched by all those bloggers whose entire appearance screams “Buy me”.
 Nope, that’s not me.
 There will be no tricks and no gimmicks on the TEV Blog.

 I don’t want to go out and hunt readers